‘I am so blessed to have a strong team of lions’ – Galatasaray’s Onyekuru revels after league triumph | Goal.com

 🏆Champions🏆We fought back from 1-0 in a very tough game.
 I am so blessed to have a strong team of lions with me to battle back and God gracing me to score the winning goal in this amazing victory!
 I am nothing without God and I am nothing without all your support.Thank You❤️💛 pic.twitter.com/jhAnXK3xBk— Henry Onyekuru (@henryconyekuru) May 19, 2019

-The champions travel to Yeni Sivas 4 Eylul Stadium for their inconsequential last game of the season versus Sivasspor.
+The champions travel to Yeni Sivas 4 Eylul Stadium for their inconsequential last game of the season against Sivasspor.

-Onyekuru boasts of 14 league goals in 30 Super Lig appearances for Fatih Terim’s team this term.
+Onyekuru boasts 14 league goals in 30 Super Lig appearances for Fatih Terim’s team this term.

-He is among the 10 Super Eagles forwards invited for the 2019 Africa Cup of Nations build up.
+He is among 10 Super Eagles forwards invited for the 2019 Africa Cup of Nations preparation camp.